About Lin Laurie

 Before becoming a technical writer and later a trainer, I was a contract software developer and analyst, specializing in custom accounting applications for several industries, including construction and wineries, just to name a few.
 Out of all the tasks she performed in the course of doing her job, I found she liked documenting how to use the software she created and training end users, so after 10 years of developing custom software, I hung up my software developer hat and moved into the field of technical writing when I was discovered writing about desktop publishing by Microsoft and invited to work with them.

 In 1986 I created a newsprint magazine on desktop publishing with a PC and $500.
 The magazine was distributed all over the Puget Sound and several people on the Windows 3.0 API team at Microsoft saw it and invited me to work for them.
 I was later hired by Microsoft as a technical editor and writer and eventually promoted to manager.
 After my first contract at Microsoft, I attended the University of Washington, where I obtained my Technical Writing and Editing Certificate, met Joe Welinske, and fell in love with the field of technical communication.
 I later returned to UW, where I received my Masters in Educational Technology and found a love of teaching technical subjects, especially in an online environment.
 Now, with more than 15 years of training experience and about 18 years of technical writing experience, I’ve taken my passion for teaching and writing to a new subject and now write about living a grateful life in my spare time.
-I’ve published 4 books including one called “That Gratitude Attitude,” available on Amazon.com, with another boo, That Gratitude Attitude, Learning to Forgive, out in late 2016.
+I’ve published 4 books including one called “That Gratitude Attitude,” available on Amazon.com, with another boo, That Gratitude Attitude, Learning to Forgive, planned for release in 2022.

 In 2016, I returned to the training business and am offering a variety of RoboHelp and other courses largely focused on a technical communicator audience.
 With the early 2017 release of the Adobe Tech Comm Suite I will be updating RoboHelp training and also planning to roll out out Captivate courses in late 2017.
 I also offer live courses by arrangement and take on some consulting projects.